 Bone marrow occupies in the spaces between the trabeculae of bones and generally consists of several elements, including blood vessels, nerves, mononuclear phagocytes, stem cells, blood cells at different stages of maturation and fat.
 It is the fourth biggest organ system of the human body when compared to its body weight.
 Accordingly, the main role of bone marrow is to provide red blood cells, white blood cells, and platelets, based on the body’s requirements.
 Apart from that, it also acts as fat reserves in the body.
 In adult humans, active bone marrow is present in the pelvic bones, vertebrae, cranium and mandible, sternum and ribs, and proximal ends of the humerus and femur.
 According to the composition, there are two types of bone marrow; yellow bone marrow and red bone marrow.
-This article intends to discuss the difference between red and yellow bone marrow.
+The purpose of this article is to discuss the difference between red and yellow bone marrow.

 1. Overview and Key Difference

 4. Similarities Between Red and Yellow Bone Marrow